 Zhenjiang is a city with historic buildings serving as the eastern gateway to Nanjing just up river.
 Close by is Jinshan, originally an island in the Yangzi, has at its top 197 feet [60 meters] the Cishou Pagoda - Temple of Benevolence and Longevity.
 On the route to the summit is 1,500 year old Jinshan Temple once home to thousands of monks.
 Jiaoshan nearby has a story of Jiao Guang ➚ who lived there as a hermit but it is most famous for its collection of calligraphy including that of Qing Emperor Qianlong.
 Beigu cliff ➚ is well known due its mention in the classic book Romance of the Three Kingdoms.

 Yangzhou at the junction of the Grand canal and Yangzi has declined in importance over the years.
+It was visited and described by Marco Polo.
 Its chief trade was the production of salt during the Qing dynasty, this industry has been replaced with the transportation of coal from Shandong.
+The city has the Da Ming Temple and the Hanlinyuan Museum housing the tomb of Liu Xu (c.
+100BE) as well as historic gardens.
+It is also famous for its professional story-tellers.
 The tomb of Sui dynasty emperor Yangdi is located at Xuzhou which boasts the Han Terracotta Army ➚, a smaller but impressive echo of the Qin Terracotta Army at Xi'an.
-Nearby the battle at Huaihai decided the outcome of the Civil War between the Nationalists and Communists just outside the town.
+Just outside the town of Huaihai there was a major battle that decided the outcome of the Civil War between the Nationalists and Communists.